thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/8-export.md

 # Export the flow

-Here is a simple was to export your flow.
+Here is a simple way to export your flow.

 ### Step 1: Select from the burger menu `export`